• Home

 Vintage Bathroom with Fireplace and Claw Foot TubPhoto by Fantoush

-Many of you might remember the 50s style vintage inspired bathroom.
-They usually came in pink, green, or pale turquoise.
+Many of you might remember a 50s style vintage inspired bathroom.
+They usually featured pink, green, or pale turquoise tile.
+The rotary wall phone finishes off the retro vibe.

 Mid Century Green and White BathroomPhoto by Red Egg Design Group